s-oram/Grace/Manual Files/Grace Manual.md

 ### The AHDSR Envelope Section ###

-Lucidity has two clasic AHDSR envelopes.
+Grace has two clasic AHDSR envelopes.
 The **AMP ENVELOPE** is always routed to the voice amplitude (volume).
 The **MOD ENVELOPE** is freely assignable to any destination via the modulation matrix.

 <img src="images/EnvelopeControls.png" >